 The need for a cleaner and cost-effective way for eCommerce shipping companies or businesses to deliver customer’s packages is why carbon neutral delivery is becoming increasingly popular in the delivery industry.
 To answer the question, what is carbon neutral shipping?
 It’s when delivery and eCommerce businesses aim to deliver customer’s packages by balancing the carbon emission created by the package’s shipping and handling.

 Put, carbon neutral shipment is the term used to describe the shipment of goods where the release of carbon dioxide into the atmosphere equals the amount of isolated carbon dioxide.

-One of the most common ways to make shipping carbon-neutral is using clean energy sources.
-This can be done using electric vehicles or powering ships with wind or solar energy.
+For shipping to be carbon-neutral, carbon dioxide’s net release must be zero.
+That is, there must be no traceable carbon footprint.
+One of the most common ways to make shipping carbon-neutral is by using clean energy sources such as electric vehicles or powering ships with wind or solar energy.